Audi OBD2 Port Location

 Where is the OBD2 port on an Audi?

-In most 1996 and newer Audi vehicles, the OBD2 port is located under the dashboard on the driver’s side, to the steering column’s left.
+In most 1996 and newer Audi vehicles, the OBD2 port is under the dashboard on the driver’s side, to the left of the steering column.

 Audi On-Board Diagnostic II (OBD-II) is used to diagnose vehicle problems.
 The OBD2 port can diagnose engine, transmission, ABS, Airbag, and other problems.
 To access these systems, you will need an Audi OBD2 Scanner.

-I can’t find the OBD2 port on my Audi?
+I cannot find the OBD2 port on my Audi.

-First, make sure to look carefully under the dashboard.
-On some Audis, the OBD-II is deep under the dashboard, which means you may need to slide under the dash and use a flashlight to locate it.
+First, look carefully under the dashboard.
+On some Audis, the OBD-II is deep under the dashboard, so you may need to slide under it and use a flashlight to locate it.

 Where is the Audi A6 OBD2 port located?